adminr00t/Projekts/README.md

 AHK scripts for controling various software and hardware aspects of a computer
 - quitZoom.ahk - Force quits Zoom from running in the background via ctrl+q
 - mediaContol.ahk - Controls media
-  - Previous - ctrl+alt+ left arrow
+  - Previous - ctrl+alt + left arrow
-  - Play/Pause - ctrl+alt+ down arrow (may or may not work if a window is focused)
+  - Play/Pause - ctrl+alt + down arrow (may or may not work if a window is focused)
   - Next - ctrl+alt+ right arrow

 - brightnesControl.ahk - Controls a screens brightness